osip-lab/os-lab/README.md

 He will suggest you to open a venv enviorenment for the project.
 If your local folder is in a cloud service such as Dropbox or Google Drive, it is recommend that you change the suggested path in the first row to another path which sits outside of the cloud folder.
 The reason for this it that there will be many automatically generated files in the venv, which we don't want the cloud service to constantly upload and download we we work on the project.
 ![image](https://github.com/user-attachments/assets/9ef86347-4249-49fe-9d89-4387e4080bb8)

+* **Note**: Do not work on the same shared folder together - if you work on the same shared folder your code will be ran over by someone else before you commited it, and changes will be lost.
+It is fine if your folder is in a cloud storage service, but there should be a different folder for each pesron to work with it.

 In the requirements.txt file all the python packages that are required for the project are specified.
 Pycharm will detect them and offer to install them for you.
 If it failed, you can download them manually using pip.
 It is important that you do it through the Pycharm terminal, as you want those packages to be installed in the venv directory, and using the pycharm's terminal guarantees it.